Air Transport Advisory Board

 In 1994 he was asked to review the then dying CHIRP, and in conjunction with Clive Elton, wrote a detailed report which recommended revitalising the organisation, including better funding and a full time Chief Executive.
 The report was accepted by the CAA.

-He was a main Board Trustee for 19 years and now serves on the Air Transport Board.
+Chris was a CHIRP Trustee for 19 years and now serves on the Air Transport Advisory Board.

 Flight Ops Manager - Governance Compliance and Risk, easyJet